EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] A details screen accessible by long-pressing a game or a system
 - [ ] A splash screen for Android 12+ devices
 - [ ] Set core on a per game basis
-- [ ] Choose if you want to automatically fall back on other emulators or not, in case a game doesn't work (this implies unlocking the option to switch between FinalBurn Neo and MAME 2003-Plus)
+- [ ] Choose if you want to automatically fall back on other emulators or not, in case a game doesn't work (must unlock the option to switch between FinalBurn Neo and MAME 2003-Plus first)
 - [ ] Change filter on a per game or per system basis (not just global)
 - [ ] Rebind controls on a per game or per system basis (not just global)

 **Note: The above features won't be released in this exact order.
 Some features may be changed or even removed from this list.**

 ## Removed Features (from Lemuroid)
-- Android TV support
+- Android TV support (was difficult to maintain)
-- Turn games into shortcuts for your launcher
+- Turn games into shortcuts for your launcher (didn't understand its purpose initially, I'll bring it back)
-- Save files to Google Drive (only if downloaded from Google Play; Drive folder inaccessible)
+- Save files to Google Drive (worked only if downloaded from Google Play; Drive folder was inaccessible; split the codebase in two versions; only acted as bandaid for the lack of keeping save files after uninstalling the app; better to remove it than keep it)

 **Note: Some features will be brought back later.**

 ## Dropped Features (from Emulair)
-- Material You (Monet Engine) counterparts for all the themes (exclusive to A12+ devices)
+- Sync save files with Google Firebase (added in separate branch for the purpose of a university course, will not be implemented)

 **Note: Some features will be brought back later.**